Change of superconducting character in UTe2induced by magnetic field

-A $^{125}$Te-enriched single crystal $5 \times 3 \times 1$ mm$^3$ in size, and with $T_{\rm c}$ $\sim 1.65$ K, was prepared by applying a chemical vapor transport method.
+A $^{125}$Te-enriched single crystal $5 \times 3 \times 1$ mm$^3$ in size, and with $T_{\rm c}$ $\sim 1.67$ K, was prepared by applying a chemical vapor transport method\cite{Aoki2022review}. {The characterization of the present sample is described in Supplemental Materials (SM)\cite{supple}.
 Figure \ref{f1}(a) shows the $^{125}$Te-NMR spectra for $H \parallel b$, which are plotted against $K = (f - f_0)/f_0 $.
 Here, $f$ is the NMR frequency and $f_0$ is the reference frequency determined as $f_0 = (^{125}\gamma_n/2\pi) \mu_0 H$ with a $^{125}$Te-nuclear gyromagnetic ratio $^{125}\gamma_n/2\pi = 13.454$~MHz/T. As shown in Fig.~\ref{f1}(b), there are two crystallographically inequivalent Te sites, $4j$ and $4h$, with the point symmetries $mm2$ and $m2m$ in \ce{UTe2}; these point symmetries are denoted as Te1 and Te2 sites, respectively.
 Correspondingly, we observed two $^{125}$Te NMR peaks, as has been reported previously \cite{TokunagaJPSJ2019}.
 An NMR peak with a smaller [larger] $K$ in $H \parallel b$ was assigned as a Te(1) [Te(2)] peak, in accordance with a previous study \cite{TokunagaJPSJ2019,NakaminePRB2021}.

 For the accurate alignment of the sample, we utilized the Te(1) NMR shift as an angle marker and an NMR probe with a two-axis rotator.
-The two angles $\theta$ and $\phi$ have been defined as shown in Fig~\ref{f1}(c); the sample orientation was adjusted by tuning $\theta$ and $\phi$ such that the Te(1) shift became the minimum value, as shown in Fig.~\ref{f1}(d) and (e).
+The two angles $\theta$ and $\phi$ have been defined as shown in Fig.~\ref{f1}(c); the sample orientation was adjusted by tuning $\theta$ and $\phi$ such that the Te(1) shift became the minimum value, as shown in Fig.~\ref{f1}(d) and (e).
 The accuracy of the alignment was estimated to be $\pm 0.2^\circ$ for $\theta$ and $\pm 0.5^\circ$ for $\phi$, where $\theta$ ($\phi$) is the angle between the $b$ and $a$ ($c$) axes.
+The details of how to align the samples is described in SM \cite{supple}.